ACU English Essay

 2. Scoring 3 or higher on the APP-CEEB English tests

-3. Scoring 710-740 on either the SAT I Critical Reading (formerly known as Verbal) or the SAT II Writing test, or
+3. Scoring 710-740 on either the SAT I Critical Reading (formerly known as Verbal) or the SAT II Writing test

-4. Scoring 55 or higher on the College Composition Modular CLEP test.
+4. Scoring 55 or higher on the College Composition Modular CLEP test, or

 Most students who take and pass the English Essay Examination will receive 3 hours credit for ENGL 111.
-However, students who score a 3 on the APP Literature and Composition Test or score a 64 or higher on the Freshman College Composition CLEP test and who then write a superior English Essay may earn 6 hours credit for ENGL 111 and ENGL 112.
+However, students who score a 3 on the AP Literature and Composition Test or score a 64 or higher on the College Composition Modular CLEP test and who then write a superior English Essay may earn credit for ENGL 111 and ENGL 112.
+Students who score a 5 on the IB English (HL) exam may write the Essay to attempt ENGL 112 credit.
+A superior score must be received for this credit to be awarded.

 Special note: Any student receiving the Achievement Award for Writing from the National Council of Teachers of English will be awarded 3 hours credit for ENGL 111.